heroiclabs/nakama-java/README.md

 Invoke the Gradle Wrapper with `./gradlew nakamaJar` or `./gradlew satoriJar` and Gradle will install your dependencies over the network for you prior to building.
 It will then build the .jar files.

+To run tests for Nakama, run `./gradlew nakamaTest`.
+To run tests for Satori, run `./gradlew satoriTest`.

-To test a specific test, run `./gradlew test --tests <ClassName.methodName>`
+To test a specific test, run `./gradlew nakamaTest --tests <ClassName.methodName>`

 You can also run `./gradlew tasks` for a list of available build tasks.